change/javascript/packages/eslint-plugin-change/docs/rules/no-async-with-callback.md

 may lead to hard-to-diagnose race conditions, if a new consumer mistakenly awaits the returned promise when the callback argument was the correct usage.

-An example of a function exhibiting this problem:

 This rule prevents functions from accepting callback arguments if they are also `async`.

 ## Example failing code